Why Is Car Insurance So Expensive in Florida?

 How to Save on Car Insurance in Florida

-Since the cost of car insurance in Florida is so high, it’s beneficial to be aware of the different ways you can reduce your premium.
+Since it's so rare to find affordable car insurance in Florida, it’s beneficial to be aware of the different ways you can reduce your premium.
 MoneyGeek outlined some steps you can take to make insurance in Florida more affordable.

 Shop around for quotes.

 One of the best ways to find the lowest possible rates is to compare car insurance quotes from at least three providers.
 Carriers may consider common factors when setting premiums, but they each calculate rates differently.
 Provide the same information for each quote to see which insurance company offers the best rates for your needs.

 Insurance companies often offer insurance for more than just cars.
 For example, bundling your auto insurance policy with your homeowners insurance could allow you to get much lower rates than you would if you purchased your policies from different carriers.

 Take advantage of discounts.

 Every insurance company has several discount programs available for buyers.
 Some center on safety, such as discounts for having anti-theft devices installed in your vehicle or a clean driving record.
 Others even offer discounts if you switch from a different carrier.
 Remember, though, that not all discounts are available in all states or with all carriers.
 Contact each prospective insurer directly to see which savings opportunities you qualify for.

 It's a good idea to use a car insurance comparison tool to get multiple quotes fast.
 These tools allow you to make side-by-side comparisons without going to different sites to get quotations.
 The downside, though, is these tools may not give you all available options for your policy.
 That said, they’re an effective way to narrow down your choices and take less time and effort to look for estimates.

 Increase your deductible.